EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Twist It
 - [ ] Bop It

-#### Which of hte following is NOT the title of one of Aesop's Fables?
+#### Which of the following is NOT the title of one of Aesop's Fables?
+(REPEATED QUESTION WITH DIFFERENT ANSWERS)

 - [ ] The Fox & The Goat
 - [ ] The Fox & The Leopard